Proto:Half-Life 2 (Windows)/September 26th 2003 Build

 The September 26, 2003 build of Half-Life 2 was compiled more than a year before the game's release.
 It, along with the Source Engine's source code and several other Valve-related files, were leaked by Axel Gembe, a German hacker who had managed to get into Gabe Newell's account because of an easy-to-figure-out password and began collecting and monitoring what Valve was up to.
 When Valve discovered they'd been compromised in late September 2003, they cut him out.
 He shared the code and assets around with his friends, where they ended up in the hands of myg0t, who leaked the files.

 Back in the day, this leak was a major black eye for Valve, not only for allowing themselves to be compromised in the first place (especially in such a way), but also for showing that the game was in no way complete four days prior to its original intended release date of September 30, 2003.
-Now, it's a curiosity to poke around and explore, not something to insult Valve with.
+Nowadays, it's more of a simple curiosity to poke around and explore.

 The real gold here is the many unused and obsolete resources, ranging from textures to weapons to unique characters, that were still in the game's files when this build was leaked.

 - 1 Sub-Pages